TAC-Insight/fw-web/JOB.md

+# Come work with us!

-# Job posting: TS/JS/Svelte Dev
+## We are hiring a TS/JS/Svelte Dev

 We just broke ground on a rewrite of our [Fast-Weigh web ui](https://tacinsight.com).